prithvirajkshatriya/Socialize-app/README.md

 - **Share** within **socialize** and to **other apps**

 # Note
-You can freely approach me regarding improvements & suggestions.
+Feel freee to provide any (sort of) improvements & suggestions.
 I'd be glad on getting help & guidance in adding new features. ✨

 Cheers !! 🥂